Jane Gallop: Education

-Gallop earned a B.A. at Cornell University in 1972, and a Ph.D in French literature in 1976 at the same institution, as part of the Ford Foundation Six-Year Ph.D.
+Gallop earned a A.B. at Cornell University in 1972, and a Ph.D. in French literature in 1976 at the same institution, as part of the Ford Foundation Six-Year Ph.D.
 Program.
 She taught in the French department at Miami University in Ohio.
 She was Herbert S. Autrey Professor of Humanities at Rice University, where she founded the women's studies program and chaired the Department of French and Italian.
 She has also taught or served as a visiting professor at Gettysburg College, Emory University, the University of Minnesota, Dartmouth College, Johns Hopkins University, and the Chicago Psychoanalytic Center.

 Career

-Gallop is the author of nine books and nearly 100 articles.
-In addition to psychoanalysis, especially Jacques Lacan's psychoanalytic theory (particularly in the context of the American and French feminist responses to it), she has written on psychoanalysis and feminism; the Marquis de Sade; feminist literary criticism; pedagogy; sexual harassment; photography; and queer theory.
+Gallop is the author of ten books and nearly 100 articles.
+In addition to psychoanalysis, especially Jacques Lacan's psychoanalytic theory (particularly in the context of the American and French feminist responses to it), she has written on psychoanalysis and feminism; the Marquis de Sade; feminist literary criticism; pedagogy; accusations of sexual abuse; photography; queer theory; and ageing.
 She has said her writing can be understood "as the consistent application of a close reading method to theoretical texts."
 She has taught this method of close reading theory to her students for the past 35 years.